 - I also signed up for the Ink Business Preferred® Credit Card, which is an incredible card for those who run a business.
 The sign-up bonus I got was 80,000 points!
 On that note, if you’re a business owner, take a close look at the best business credit cards that we recommend.

 I transferred Amex Membership Rewards points directly to Etihad, since that airline is a transfer partner.
 Earning enough Amex points was really easy and only required signing up for 1 card each!

 Here’s how we cruised to the necessary 182,000 Membership Rewards points:

-- We both signed up for the Platinum Card® from American Express when they were offering a 100,000-point welcome bonus, which they have done several times in the past couple of years.
-After we had met our minimum spending bonus threshold of $5,000 in 3 months, we had more than enough points to book the Etihad Apartment!
+- We both applied for the Platinum Card® from American Express when they were offering a 100,000-point welcome bonus, which they have done several times in the past couple of years.
+After we had met our minimum spending bonus threshold, we had more than enough points to book the Etihad Apartment!

 - It’s worth noting that American Express has run various transfer bonuses to Etihad in the past.
 In 2016, there was a 30% bonus in May and a 20% bonus in October.
 For every Amex point you transferred, you’d have received either a 20% or 30% bonus in Etihad miles.
 This makes it even easier to get the points necessary!

 - For small business owners, you can also apply for The American Express® Business Gold.
 This is a powerhouse card for business owners, earning you 4x points on the first $150,000 annually on 2 select business categories.
 After that, earn 1 point per dollar.

 To Fly Emirates First Class: